 What is an Internal Communication Policy?

-An internal communication policy is a document which outlines an organisations policy and approach for its internal communication with its employees.
+An Internal Communication Policy is a document which outlines an organisations policy and approach for its internal communication with its employees.
 The internal policy highlights and acknowledges what information can be shared and communicated.

 An internal communication policy is a document that outlines an organisation’s approach to its internal communication with its employees.
+This Internal Communication Policy outlines the guidelines and best practices for internal communication to ensure that information flows smoothly and consistently across all levels and departments of the organization.

 The internal policy highlights and acknowledges what information can be shared and communicated, and how.
 Internal communications within an organisation are just as important as external communications.